 6 ways to help make equality reality in the family

 Gender equality in the family is the key to achieving gender equality across society.
-This Mother’s Day, let’s redouble our efforts to make equality reality in our families, and around the world.
+We must all redouble our efforts to make equality reality in our families, and around the world.

 1. End laws that mean mothers lose custody of their children when they remarry

 Laws that give preferential right of custody or guardianship over children to the father over the mother discriminate against women and are based on a sex stereotype that views men as superior to women.
 These laws also limit a mother’s ability to make decisions about the upbringing of her own child.

 Article 125 of Lebanon’s Personal Status Law of the Catholic Sects, 1949 provides that a mother loses custody of her child upon re-marriage while the same restriction does not apply to the father.

 2. End exceptions for laws that allow girls to be forced into marriage

 When young girls are forced to marry, they face potentially lifelong harmful consequences.
 They are essentially subject to state-sanctioned rape and are at risk of increased domestic violence, forced pregnancy, and negative health consequences while being denied education and economic opportunity.

 Sections 17 and 34 of Zambia’s Marriage Act exempt all marriages under any African customary law from the minimum age of marriage requirements (normally 21 years) under the law.
 There is no minimum age of consent to marry under Zambian customary law as current customary practice allows any girl who attains puberty to get married.